 Paston heritage walk

-Listen to our free audio guide: let Agnes Paston guide you round the walk and tell the remarkable story of how the Paston family rose from simple farmers to aristocracy.
+Listen to our free audio guide: let Agnes Paston (the family's first matriarch) guide you round the walk and tell you the remarkable story of how the Paston family rose from simple farmers to aristocracy.

 NATURE: spot kestrels, peregrine falcons and deer.

 SCENIC: in an area of outstanding national beauty.

 LONG DISTANCE: can extend walk to Bacton for another Paston trail; or to North Walsham's Paston walk; or to Cromer via the Paston Way.

 LENGTH: full walk is 4.6 miles (6.4km) - around 75 mins.